MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/Lab02_Ex1_Create and apply a Configuration Profile.md

 1. Close the **Windows Security** page and then close the **Settings** app.

-### Task 7: Verify that the Configuration profile is applied
+### Task 7: Verify that the Configuration profile is applied in Intune

 1. In the Microsoft Intune admin center, from the navigation pane, select **Devices**.